Jim Brooks, Director

 Federal PLUS Loan for Graduate and Professional Students (Graduate PLUS)

 This program is offered to qualified students with or without financial need, but the student must have financial aid eligibility.
-Like the Direct Stafford loans for students, the U.S. Department of Education is the direct lender of the Graduate PLUS.
+Like other direct loans for students, the U.S. Department of Education is the direct lender of the Graduate PLUS.
 Typically, repayment must begin within sixty days after the Graduate PLUS is disbursed.
 However, an in-school deferment may be obtained from the U.S. Department of Education by students that meet their requirements.
 There is no grace period for this loan.
 Interest begins to accrue at the time the first disbursement is made at a fixed rate of 7.9 percent.

-Repayment of Federal Direct Stafford Loans (subsidized and unsubsidized) begins six months after termination of at least half-time enrollment or graduation.
+Repayment of Federal Direct Loans (subsidized and unsubsidized) begins six months after termination of at least half-time enrollment or graduation.
 Repayment of Federal PLUS loans typically begins within sixty days of the last disbursement.
 A deferment may be requested after loan approval.
 Borrowers have the right to prepay their loans without penalty.
 Furthermore, they may choose from the following repayment plans:

 - a standard repayment plan with a fixed payment amount (at least $50 a month) over a fixed period of time, not to exceed ten years